The Plane Train: Audio announcements

 The audio announcements on the Plane Train have been delivered by many voices throughout its history.
 The first voice on the trains was the voice of local WSB-FM and WQXI radio personality Kelly McCoy.
-President Jimmy Carter, a Georgia native, was scheduled to tour the terminal before its opening and Westinghouse needed to get announcements recorded quickly to have the system ready for the tour.
+Shortly before the terminal's opening, President Jimmy Carter, a Georgia native, was scheduled to tour the terminal and Westinghouse needed to get announcements recorded quickly to have the system ready for the tour.
 Westinghouse reached out to McCoy to quickly record the announcements.
 McCoy's voice remained on the train briefly after the airport opened, though airport officials felt his voice was too friendly and not getting people's attention.

 Shortly after opening, McCoy's voice was replaced by a monotone synthesized voice.
 Airport officials would nickname the voice "HAL" since it sounded like the similarly named computer in the film 2001: A Space Odyssey.

 When Concourse E opened in 1994, the synthesized voice was replaced by a pre-recorded voice.
 However, due to public outcry, the synthesized voice was quickly brought back and would remain for two more years.
 As the 1996 Summer Olympics in Atlanta drew closer, the airport sought to again replace the synthesized voice with a pre-recorded voice fearing that the influx of international travelers would have a hard time understanding the synthesized voice.
-By the time the Olympics started, the airport again replaced the synthesized voice with a pre-recorded male voice provided by local voice talent Bill Murray (not to be confused with actor/comedian Bill Murray).
+By the time the Olympics started, the airport again replaced the synthesized voice with a pre-recorded male voice provided by local voice talent Bill Murray (not to be confused with actor and comedian Bill Murray).
 The 1996 recordings also used chimes to precede the messages.